BombCell/Neuropixels_course_2024/README.md

 #### Look at and refine the outputs in phy

 Once bombcell is run, its outputs are also automatically loaded in phy.
-Load up phy and take a look.
+Load up phy and take a look at all the columns you have in ClusterView - they correspond to bombcell's quality metrics.

 ```diff
 - Sort units by the 'spatial decay' parameter: could you tweak it?
 - In the good units, are there any you should split or merge?